gregwhitaker/praxis/praxis-db/README.md

 The database migration can be run as a standalone process for development purposes.
 However, when using the [praxis-service](../praxis-service), it will be automatically run on application startup.

-## Configuration
+## Standalone Configuration
-The database migrator supports multiple methods of configuration.
+The database migrator supports multiple methods of configuration when running as a standalone migration application:

 1. Environment Variables
 2. System Properties